mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 ## 6. Reference Implementations

-The current version of the code for the "BlueToque Non-Fungible Entity (NFE)" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
+The current version of the code for the "BlueToqueTools Non-Fungible Entity (NFE)" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
-This project is the definitive reference implementation of the Trusted Digital Web "BlueToque Non-Fungible Entity (NFE)" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.
+This project is the definitive reference implementation of the Trusted Digital Web "BlueToqueTools Non-Fungible Entity (NFE)" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.

 ## 7. Acknowledgments